asteris-llc/converge/examples/converge-build/readme.md

 ## Usage

 Download converge from the [releases](https://github.com/asteris-llc/converge/releases) page.
-And run the following commands based on your platform:
+Then run the following commands based on your platform:

 ### Running on CentOS/Redhat/Fedora